Frequently Asked Questions

 Can I donate money to NOCF?

 Yes!
-NOCF has received donations from the community as a way of providing assistance to folks that would like to be a part of the movement without the means to do so.
+The NOCF communityhas received donations from the community as a way of providing assistance to folks that would like to be a part of the movement without the means to do so.

 Simply put, this offering back to our community looks like fridge purchases and repairs, supplies for powering and sheltering fridges, assistance in covering electricity bills, purchasing of hand sanitizer and dispensers, operating costs, etc.